Skip to main content

 The Core Difference

-In the world of business, the terms "Quote" and "Estimate" are often used interchangeably, but they carry different weights and legal implications.
-Using the wrong one can lead to disputes and lost revenue.
+In business, clarity is currency.
+The terms "Quote" and "Estimate" are often used interchangeably, but legally and practically, they are worlds apart.
+Using the wrong one can lead to lost revenue or angry clients.

 What is a Quote?

-Once a client accepts a quote, it becomes a binding contract.
-You generally cannot charge more than the quoted amount, even if the job takes longer than expected, unless the scope of work changes significantly.
-Quotes are best used for:
+Once accepted, a quote becomes a binding contract.
+You generally cannot charge more than the quoted amount unless the scope changes.
+Use quotes when:

 What is an Estimate?

 An Estimate is an educated guess.
-It tells the client, "Based on what I know, I think the job will cost around this much."
+It says: "Based on what I see, it should cost around $Y."

 Managing Quotes and Estimates in SimplyQuote